Space Studies

 0Entrance Exams

-What You Will Do
+What You Will Do in Our Space Science Associate Degree Program

-2. Conduct experiments, analyze, and interpret data
+2. Conduct experiments and analyze and interpret data

-3. Communicate effectively with a range of audiences
+3. Develop the necessary skills to communicate effectively with a wide range of audiences

 5. Function on multidisciplinary teams